 Do you wonder why your emotions are so intense during a dream?
 Is what you’re feeling real or an illusion?
 Or are these repressed emotions that you refused to deal with during the day?
+Read on to discover why it’s important to feel emotions in our dreams.

 Whenever I write a blog on a specific symbol, I always remind my readers of how important your emotions are in a dream.
 Your feelings are key to understanding the true message, which is why I always ask my clients what they felt in the dream.